telerik/maui-docs/installation/system-requirements.md

 | macOS | 11 or higher, using Mac Catalyst |
 | Windows* | 11 and Windows 10, version 1809 or higher, using Windows UI Library (WinUI) 3 |

->\*The macOS operating system does not support the development of WinUI apps.
+*The macOS operating system does not support the development of WinUI apps for the Windows platform.

 ## Supported .NET Versions

 * Telerik UI for .NET MAUI 3.2.0 supports .NET 7.0.

+    > Microsoft discontinued .NET 7 support in May 2024.
+Telerik UI for .NET MAUI ends the support for .NET 7 in November 2024.
+Upgrade your apps to .NET 8 to leverage the latest features, security, and performance enhancements.

 * The Telerik .NET MAUI 7.1.0 version supports .NET 9.0 Preview 6.
 To create projects targeting .NET 9 Preview, use Visual Studio 2022 Preview.

-> Microsoft discontinued .NET 7 support in May 2024.
-Telerik UI for .NET MAUI ends the support for .NET 7 in November 2024.
-Upgrade your apps to .NET 8.

 For more information about the supported .NET versions in .NET MAUI, review Microsoft's <a href="https://dotnet.microsoft.com/en-us/platform/support/policy/maui" target="_blank">.NET MAUI Support Policy.</a>